Gordon Murray Automotive T.50: Aerodynamics

 A distinctive feature of the GMA T.50 is the 8.5 kW 40 cm aerodynamic fan integrated into the rear of the car, powered by a 48 volt electrical motor.
 Inspired by the Brabham BT46B Formula One car, it is purpose-built to significantly improve the ground effect of the T.50.
 As the T.50 makes use of very aggressive and steep angled rear diffusers, this in turn creates substantial turbulent or semi-stalled air passing over the diffuser when the T.50 has its fan inactive.
 By utilising the integrated aerodynamic fan, the T.50 can suck the air under the car at a 90-degree angle and provide a significant increase in overall downforce as it provides a laminar flow of air passing over the rear diffuser, thus, creating a greater level of suction in tandem with the Venturi effect, created underneath the car, ahead of the steep rear diffusers.
 This allows the T.50 to control the boundary layer and turbulent vortices underneath the car, significantly improving downforce.
 As a result of the T.50’s fan-assisted aerodynamic design, the need for any aerodynamic package on the front or rear of the T.50, such as a splitter, a wing or an aggressive aerodynamic design are considered ineffective in providing further downforce and are thus considered negligible, allowing a free form and flowing exterior design.
 The T.50 does make use of active aero spoilers however, that operate in conjunction with the aerodynamic fan.
-The active aero and fan functionality of the car is dependent on the driver selected mode which is provided in six presets made available in the cockpit of the car.
+The active aero and fan functionality of the car is dependent on the driver selected mode which is provided in six presets made available in the interior of the car.
 The fan assisted aero design allows for a 30% increase in downforce when a 'high downforce' mode is selected, channelling air through aero ducts perpendicular to the airflow underneath the car, providing a high suction ground effect.
 Furthermore, under braking the T.50 provides 100% additional downforce by extending the active spoilers to a 45-degree angle of attack and utilising diffuser ducts.
 The T.50 can also achieve reductions in drag by selecting the specialised mode presets of 'streamline' and 'Vmax' modes, allowing for a 12.5% reduction in overall drag.